orbea/byuuML/FORMAT.md

 A byuuML document SHOULD NOT contain any NUL characters.

 A document is split up into Lines.
 Every consecutive sequence of non-line-ending characters in the document is considered to be a Line.
 The line-ending characters are carriage return and line feed.
-"Empty" (zero-length) lines are ignored.
+"Empty" (zero-length) lines MUST be ignored.
 (In other words, the Lines consist of every match for `/[^\n\r]+/`)

 If a line starts with two slashes (`/`), it is ignored.
 (Lines matching `/^\/\//` are ignored.)